Host and hostess clubs: Hostesses within the KTV

-Chinese businessmen use hostesses as a means of persuading other businessmen and as an outlet to earn favors in the future.
-Hostesses are expected to pressure customers to drink, sing and gain as much attention as possible.
+Chinese businessmen use hostesses to persuade other businessmen and to secure favors in the future.
+Hostesses are expected to pressure customers to drink, sing, and gain as much attention as possible.

-Chinese businessmen that visit the KTV maintain a priority of establishing connections within their respective companies.
-Hostesses internally degrade their personal and "moral appearance" in order to satisfy a sentiment of masculine pleasure.
+Chinese businessmen who visit the KTV prioritize establishing connections within their respective companies.
+Hostesses internally degrade their personal and "moral appearance" to satisfy a sentiment of masculine pleasure.
 This may entail the loss of moral code and ethics for the women in the KTV.
 These values also relate to the foundations of guanxi, by which there is created a hierarchical system of social order because men possess more power in the KTV than do the hostesses.

 Implications of mass alcohol consumption

-KTVs are a typical location for Chinese business practices where businessmen attempt to formulate connections and loyalty with other businessmen.
+KTVs are a typical setting for Chinese business practices, where businessmen seek to build connections and loyalty with other businessmen.
 They will try to establish a comfortable setting by providing fruit plates, women, or alcoholic drinks.
 Chinese businessmen can be seen drinking baijiu up to six or seven days per week solely to portray their loyalty to the businessmen principles and fulfill the pleasurable environment of the KTV.
-Mass alcohol consumption has negative effects on the bodies of the individuals that frequently visit KTVs.
+Mass alcohol consumption has negative effects on the bodies of individuals who frequently visit KTVs.

-Heavy alcohol consumption is a prominent factor of KTVs.
+Heavy alcohol consumption is a prominent factor in KTVs.